panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 `instanceof` operator says that `myCat` is an instance of `Cat`, `Pet` and even `Object`.
 That

-It happens because `instanceof` operator searches for the constructor of the object through the entire prototype chain.
+`instanceof` operator searches for object's constructor through the entire prototype chain.
 To detect exactly the constructor that has created the object look at the `constructor` property of the instance.

-Let's detect the exact class of `myCat`:
+Use the property `constructor` to find the exact constructor of the instance:

 ```javascript
 myCat.constructor === Cat;    // => true